-- underlying the previous solvency opinion.
-Particular emphasis may need to be given to any changes in expectations concerning cash flow, trading conditions, financial commitments, financing arrangements etc; - (c) enquiring as to any changes to the entity's internal control structure in relation to cash flow and management of debt; and - (d) applying appropriate analytical review procedures, for example comparing the latest management accounts with budgets and cash flow forecasts.
+- could include, for example, those identified in Appendix 1 of ASA 315 Identifying and Assessing the Risks of Material Misstatement through Understanding the Entity and Its Environment.-Particular emphasis may need to be given to any changes in expectations concerning cash flow, trading conditions, financial commitments, financing arrangements etc; - (c) enquiring as to any changes to the entity's internal control structure in relation to cash flow and management of debt; and - (d) applying appropriate analytical review procedures, for example comparing the latest management accounts with budgets and cash flow forecasts.

-In the absence of evidence contrary to the representations made by the directors in their Item 21.1 of Annexure 1 statement, and for the auditor to report under Item 21.4 or 21.5 of Annexure 1, ASA 700 states that the auditor shall form an unmodified opinion.
+In the absence of evidence contrary to the representations made by the directors in their Item 210.1 of Annexure 11 solvency statement, and for the auditor to report under Item 210.4 or 21.5 of Annexure 13, ASA 700 Forming an Opinion and Reporting on a Financial Report states that the auditor shall form an unmodified opinion.

-22. Significant changes in fundamental assumptions and/or conditions, for example changes in the nature of the entity's business, plans for significant acquisitions and disposals may require application of more extensive audit procedures.
+13.22.
+Significant changes in fundamental assumptions and/or conditions, for example changes in the nature of the entity's business, plans for significant acquisitions and disposals may require application of more extensive audit procedures.
 Some examples of audit procedures the auditor may consider are provided in paragraph 23(c) of this guidance statement.